awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-your-credentials.md

 + Access key ID
 + Secret access key

-For more information on your access keys, see [Understanding and Getting Your Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) in the *AWS General Reference*\.
+For more information about your access keys, see [Understanding and Getting Your Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) in the *AWS General Reference*\.

 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS\.
 If you don't have access keys, you can create them from the AWS Management Console\.
 As a best practice, do not use the AWS account root user access keys for any task where it's not required\.
 Instead, [create a new administrator IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) with access keys for yourself\.